 State tax compliance varies from state to state.
 For example, Florida, which does not recognize same-sex marriage, is one of six states in the U.S. without an income tax, so the issue will not arise.
 In five other states, same-sex marriage is not recognized, and there is no conformity between federal and state taxes.
 Same-sex couples in these states will be required to file their state income taxes as if they were single and their federal income taxes as a married couple.
 Still, other states do not recognize marriage but allow for consistent filing with the federal government.
 If you are unsure about your state’s income tax laws, visit your state government’s website to learn more.

 Q: Can individuals in civil unions or registered domestic partnerships file federal tax returns as married filing jointly or married filing separately status?

 Individuals in registered domestic partnerships and civil unions are not married under state law, so they may not file federal returns using a married status.
 Therefore, couples in domestic partnerships and civil unions must file their federal tax returns as single.

 Ignorance is not an excuse for failing to file or incorrectly filing your income taxes with the federal or state government.
 If you would like more information or assistance with income tax filing, please contact us.

-In my next blog post, I will answer common questions about estate and gift taxes for same-sex spouses.
+In my next blog post, I will answer questions about changes in retirement plans.